-- Emergency Dental Care - Extraction of teeth impacted in bone (if a covered benefit - Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.) - Pediatric dental services (if a covered benefit - Please see your Schedule of Benefits and any associated riders to determine if your Plan provides coverage for this benefit.)
+- Emergency Dental Care - Extraction of teeth impacted in bone (if a covered benefit Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.) - Pediatric dental services (if a covered benefit v.
+Other Services:

+Please see your Schedule of Benefits and any associated riders to determine if your Plan provides coverage for this benefit.)